pkgr6286/aegis/replit.md

 - **Authentication**: JWT for secure, token-based authentication.
 - **Validation**: Zod for runtime type validation, integrated with Drizzle and React Hook Form.
 - **State Management**: TanStack Query for server state management.
-- **Question Types**: Standardized to boolean, choice, and numeric for consistent rendering across consumer UI and screener builder.
+- **Question Types**: Standardized to boolean, choice, numeric, and diagnostic_test for consistent rendering across consumer UI and screener builder.
+Diagnostic tests are used for ACNU compliance when OTC-switched drugs require lab results or medical test documentation.

 ### Feature Specifications
 The Super Admin UI includes: